moq-wg/moq-transport/draft-ietf-moq-transport.md

 : Both the client and the server are expected to send objects.

 The client MUST send a ROLE parameter with one of the three values specified above.
-The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application.
+The server MUST close the session if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application.